Loans are often a large part of financing your education. We are here to help you through the process.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 Parents can borrow up to the Cost of Attendance (COA) for the year minus the student’s other financial resources.
 COA includes the direct cost of tuition, room, board and fees, plus an allowance for books and personal expenses.
 This allowance for books and personal expenses is determined by the university and the parent cannot exceed the amount listed.
 PLUS loan fees may be included in the COA.
+To apply for a Federal Direct Parent PLUS loan, go here.

 Federal Direct Graduate PLUS Loan